-There’s something to be said about the convenience of going to the vet, even though most of us would rather not have to make the trip.
+There’s something to be said about the convenience and peace of mind we get when taking our pets to the vet, even though we don’t think about or appreciate it at the time.

-First of all, it was after hours for any vet and a Sunday night.
-So, I called my horse vet whom I dearly love, to see if she could come out but her gentle reply was disappointing.
-She said that treating anything other than equine problems just isn’t an option for her or me, or Kandle.
-Doc knew of only one other vet who may be able to help, but he was out of town.
-So, I immediately got online and was surprised to find that Ohio State University actually has a 24/7 emergency room/clinic for livestock!
+The first obstacle I faced was that it was a Sunday night when I noticed Kandle’s injury which meant it was after hours for any vet and being that he is a sheep, the local emergency vet clinic was obviously not an option.
+Second, because my sheep had never needed a vet, I had none!
+My first inclination was to call my horse vet.
+Surely she could do something!
+But her gentle reply was disappointing.
+She said that treating anything other than equine and their problems just was not an option for her or me, or Kandle.
+Doc knew of only one other vet who would possibly be able to help, but he was out-of-town.
+So, I immediately got online and Googled “farm vets in Ohio” which led me to The Ohio State University School of Vet Medicine site where I was elated to find that they actually have a 24/7 emergency room/clinic for livestock!
 But because we are a good hour and a half away and trailering our upset lamb ( he wouldn’t even let me near him) was going to be our last option, I made a call.
-After several transfers to a doctor, the vet I spoke with was very helpful and eased my mind.
+The vet I spoke with was very helpful and eased my mind.
 I texted her a photo of our boy’s predicament and she assured me he would probably be fine until the next day and wasn’t going to bleed to death.
+I was so relieved.
 Of course we did have the option of bringing him to the clinic at OSU, but she didn’t think it was necessary unless I couldn’t find a vet the next day.

-Early the next morning, I phoned a friend who phoned a friend who has sheep and I finally got the name of a vet who tends to livestock, but was from the next county.
-I was elated to say the least but here’s the thing: We are in a county that is very rural, complete with a big county fair in July that includes 4-H, livestock auctions, and sheep and goat exhibits, so why in the world can I not find a farm vet in our county or at least one closer than 30 miles away?
+Early the next morning, and 3 phone calls later, I finally got the name of a livestock vet…but from the next county!!
+I was grateful to say the least but here’s the thing: We are in a county that is very rural, complete with a big county fair in August that includes 4-H, livestock auctions, and sheep and goat exhibits, so why in the world can I not find a farm vet in our county or at least one closer than 30 miles away?
 Is there a shortage?
 Seriously?
 I’m still working on that one.
-Anyway, this vet was so wonderful and came out that afternoon (as he also sees the normal canine/feline “have to take your pet to the vet” type of patients in his office).
+Anyway, this vet was so wonderful .
+He worked me in and came out that afternoon (as he also sees the normal canine/feline “have to take your pet to the vet” type of patients in his office).

 The story ends fairly well.
-Kandle’s lip was saved and stitched and he was given a tetanus and an antibiotic shot.
-The fee was reasonable and the best part was he was fixed and out of pain and I was very relieved.
+Kandle’s lip was saved and stitched and he was given tetanus and an antibiotic shots.
+The fee was reasonable and the best part was he was fixed and out of pain.